tylerwatkins101/regression-diagnostics/README.md

 In R, fast regression diagnostics are as easy as typing `plot(model)`.

 In python, quickly analyzing your regression diagnostics takes way longer than it should.
-For that reason i decided to build this package.
+For that reason I decided to build this package.
 To get very fast diagnostics for my regression analysis.

 # Files